Birdoswald Cemetery Excavation

 One urn stood out from the others in that it contained a multitude of artefacts including iron chain mail and copper alloy artefacts.
 Full investigation will form part of this project to inform the display.
 Another urn had a possible lead repair.

 Alongside making the urns and finds fit and stable for display, the biological remains from within the urns and their pits will also be analysed by the Environmental Studies Team.
 We already know that each urn contained charcoal and cremated human remains, and are examining their fills for archaeobotanical and zooarchaeological remains, and small artefacts.

-The results of this project will be published in a report and inform the new display.
+The results of this project will be published in a report and have informed the new display.